startupfuture/buildmasweb/requirement/functional_analysis.md

 Two main roles are defined in the system:

 1.  **Registered User (Builder/Contractor):** The primary user of the application.
 They can manage their own client portfolio and the estimates associated with each client.
-2.  **Administrator:** Has a global view of the platform.
-They can supervise all clients and estimates in the system and access a general summary of platform activity (Draft).

 ## 3. Main System Entities